Sinus Tarsi Syndrome

 - Scar tissue within the joint

-I'm Ed Smith, a personal injury lawyer in Sacramento.
-If you or a loved one has suffered Sinus Tarsi Syndrome as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+I'm Ed Smith, a traumatic injury lawyer in Sacramento.
+If you or a loved one has suffered Sinus Tarsi Syndrome as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us at 916.921.6400 or 800.404.5400 for free, friendly advice.